ngaisteve1/ATMConsole_With_OOP/README.md

 Implemented Object-Oriented Programming like interface, class and object.

 #### Other Versions
-- Procedural version is available at https://github.com/ngaisteve1/ATMConsole_Without_OOP.
-This procedual version will have lesser features compare to this OOP version.
+- Procedural version - https://github.com/ngaisteve1/ATMConsole_Without_OOP.
+This version will have lesser features.
-- Database and Entity Framework version - https://github.com/ngaisteve1/ATMConsole_WithDB
+- Database and Entity Framework version - https://github.com/ngaisteve1/ATMConsole_WithDB.
+This version will have more features.

 ### Software Development Summary
 - Technology: C#